rogerdahl/striprouter-cpp/README.md

 ### Circuit description

 The circuit description is a text file that can be edited while the program is running.
-Open the description in a text editor side by side with the renderer and hit save to update the rendered version.
+Open the description in a text editor side by side with the router and hit save to update the circuit and restart the routing.

 ### Tips and Tricks